 Of course it’s not really like this.
 This is just the silent conversation you have in your head.
 What it really is like is the same as everywhere: You have to allow some time to settle in.
 Which will be made much easier if, in the words of I Was An Expat Wife (aka Maria Foley), you treat your home country like any other expat location – with curiosity, an open mind and heart, and a willingness to adapt.

 You have to overcome your own snobbishness to realize there are wonderful people everywhere in the world, and only then can you form new friendships and move on with your life.
-You might play bocce and beer pong with your new friends instead of climbing Mount Kilimanjaro, but it'll be fun nonetheless.
+You might play tennis with your new friends instead of climbing Mount Kilimanjaro, and it’ll be a new adventure.